Juwel2121/JiraServiceDeskIssueAnalysis/README.md

 # 📊 Jira Service Desk Issue Analysis

-This project presents an in-depth analysis of Jira Service Desk issues, providing key insights to improve service management efficiency.
+This project analyzes Jira Service Desk issues to improve service management efficiency.
+It identifies trends, resolution patterns, and customer interactions to uncover bottlenecks, enhance response times, and optimize support processes.
+The insights and visualizations provide actionable guidance for improving service delivery and customer satisfaction.

 ## 🔍 Overview
 The analysis explores various aspects of Jira issues, including: